decorator-factory/typing-tips/docs/one-offs/avoid-any/index.md

 ## TL;DR

 Avoid using `Any`, because it turns off all type-checking and somewhat defeats the purpose of static typing.
 Often you can use union types, `object` or generics instead.
-But don't be too fanatical: Python at its core is a dynamically typed language, and sometimes `Any` is just what you need.
+But don't get too hung up on this: Python is a dynamically typed language, and its "type system" has limited expressive power, so sometimes `Any` is just what you need.

 ## What is `Any`?